SortableJS/Sortable/meteor/README.md

 Try not to depend on a particular format for this field; it *is* though guaranteed that a `sort` will produce lexicographical order, and that the order will be maintained after an arbitrary number of reorderings, unlike with [naive solutions](http://programmers.stackexchange.com/questions/266451/maintain-ordered-collection-by-updating-as-few-order-fields-as-possible).

+Remember to declare on the server which collections you want to be reorderable from the client.
+Otherwise, the library will error because the client would be able to modify numerical fields in any collection, which represents a security risk.

 ## Passing options to the Sortable library